jdub-codes/shecodes_portfolio/README.md

 ![Screenshot](../Portfolio%20website/Wireframes/Mobile_Wireframe_Contact.png)

 ### Content
-My content includes an about me page with my biography and photo, a contact form and my homepage has my projects section.
-A future improvement will be to add a work page to showcase my projects in greater detail.
+My content includes an about me page with my biography and photo, a contact form that uses formspree to make it functional, and my homepage has my projects section.
 I have included links to my Github and LinkedIn profiles in the footer.
 - [X] Profile picture
 - [X] Biography (at least 100 words)
-- [X] Functional Contact Form
 - [X] "Projects" section
 - [X] Links to my GitHub and LinkedIn.
 ### Technical
-My site has four active pages, is version controlled with Git and deployed on GitHub.
-I have used semantic HTML (Andrew taught us that lots of divs are bad) and I designed it mobile first to make it responsive between phone, tablet and desktop.
+My site has three active pages, is version controlled with Git and deployed on GitHub.
+I have used semantic HTML and I designed it mobile first to make it responsive between phone, tablet and desktop.
 - [X] At least 2 web pages.
 - [X] Version controlled with Git.
 - [X] Deployed on GitHub pages.